https://islifearecipe.net

 Although – I am putting a chicken’s foot in my mouth.
 I don’t even put Mary’s foot in my mouth.
 They don’t even wear socks and shoe’s and run around in their own shit, actually what would be worse a shitty chicken foot that’s been cleaned, or a clean but sweaty chicken foot because of socks and shoes in Singapore.

 I do love chicken though.
 Chicken meat, gizzard, heart, liver and my favourite the skin.
 So perhaps these won’t be too bad, as at the end of the day it is only chicken.
-Yeah but with f@cking toe nails on it.
+Yeah but with toe nails on it.

 Memoirs of wet markets and chicken feet